Welcome to Browns Bay Presbyterian

 Please follow good hygiene and ventilation.
 Wearing masks is a personal choice.

 For counselling and support or other church enquiries contact Robin Palmer.

-We understand that this is a stressful time, and encourage you to keep connected with friends and family on line or on the phone.
 Prayer requests can be sent to office for the church prayer groups to pray for you.

 We will continue to pray that all in our community will cope with this new way of life, and be able to find new ways of being a faith community.